-At this stage, the assessing officer will determine whether the application may proceed or whether it should be rejected as an incomplete application.
-The assessing officer will then complete a site inspection, search for site history and present the application to the Development Unit for review.
+At this stage, DART (Development Approvals Review Team) will determine whether the application may proceed or whether it should be rejected as an incomplete application.

-The Development Unit is a staff committee with members including; Manager Development Approvals, Team Leader Development Assessment and Team Leader Building Certification.
-The committee meets once a week and reviews every Development Application (DA) lodged.
+DART is a team with members including: Manager Development Approvals, Team Leader Development Assessment and Team Leader Building Certificate.
+This Team meet a minimum of twice each week to review every Development Application lodged.

 What happens next

-Following review by the Development Unit, the following processes generally take place:
+Following the review by DART when the application is accepted, the following process generally take place

 What are internal referrals?